 Sophie graduated from WAAPA in 2014 where she had the great opportunity and honour to work with such names as Tayna Mitford, Jason Langley, Lisa O'Dea and the head of Performing Arts at WAAPA Andrew Lewis.
 Throughout her time there she was featured in roles such as Sheila in Hair, Mae Colman in Reefer Madness and Consuela in West Side Story.
 After moving to Melbourne she took a contract as the lead vocalist on one of Royal Caribbeans newest ships – The Quantum of the Seas.
 She returns to Australia excited to continue pursuing her dreams of working in musical theatre.

-Zachary is 19 years old and is aiming to become an entertainer in the performing arts (mainly acting and singing).
-He has been performing since the age of eight with his earliest memory being with Di Mason’s youth theatre troupe, Stars On Stage.
+Zachary is 19 years old and he is aiming to become an entertainer in the performing arts (mainly acting and singing).
+He has been performing since the age of seven with his earliest memory being in Di Mason’s youth theatre troupe called Stars on Stage.

-In January 2017, Zachary started his musical theatre performance career with The Parks Youth Theatre in their first Broadway Bootcamp showcase and continued to perform in their later productions of Grease (April 2017) as ensemble, Footloose the Musical (October 2017) as Garvin, Seussical (April 2018) as The Grinch and most recently, Legally Blonde the Musical JR (April 2019) as Professor Callahan.
+Through Actors Ink., Zachary performed in his first musical theatre show with The Parks Youth Theatre in their first Broadway Bootcamp showcase in January 2017 and continued to perform in their later productions of Grease (April 2017) as ensemble, Footloose the Musical (October 2017) as Garvin, Seussical (April 2018) as The Grinch, Legally Blonde The Musical JR (April 2019) as Professor Callahan and most recently, Alice in Wonderland (October 2019) as The Mock Turtle (which he says is the best role he’s ever done so far in his musical theatre journey).

-After performing in The Parks Youth Theatre’s production of Seussical, Zachary got cast as The Grinch in Northern Light Theatre Company’s October 2018 production of Seussical.
-Whilst rehearsing for Northern Light Theatre Company’s production of Seussical, Zachary starred in his first film created by students of Flinders University in a short film called Plastic Aeroplane.
-He later appeared in two other short films still in the making this year called To Arnold’s Daughter (by Joshua Tse of Flinders University) and Rock, Paper, Scissors (by Melanie Čubelić and team).
+After performing in The Parks Youth Theatre’s production of Seussical, Zachary got cast as The Grinch in the Northern Light Theatre Company’s October 2018 production of Seussical.
+Whilst rehearsing for that production, Zachary starred in his first film created by students of Flinders University in a short film called Plastic Aeroplane.
+This year, he appeared in two other short films still in the making called To Arnold’s Daughter (by Joshua Tse) and Rock, Paper, Scissors (by Melanie Čubelić and team).